LukasNiederhaeuser/LukasNiederhaeuser/README.md

 - 👋 Hi, I’m @LukasNiederhaeuser
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, Machine Learning and Business Intelligence
-- 🌱 I’m currently learning R, Python and SQL for my job and my studies
 - 💞️ I’m looking to collaborate on data science projects related to supply-chain-analytics or production-optimization